AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/yaml-built-in.md

 ##:sak-sak-logo: YAML Overrides and Extensions

-You can also tweak the Anchor when called by entering `<<:` before the Alias.
+You can also tweak the `Anchor` when called by entering `<<:` before the `Alias`.
 Below this, you can write any desired changes.
 Field/dicts are overridden if the new field/dict has the same name or is added afterward if different.

 ```yaml linenums="1" hl_lines="17-19"
 definitions: